 |---|---|---|

-| Nonprofit modules availability | North America, UK, Australia, NZ | Global, focus France and Francophonie |
+| Nonprofit modules availability | North America, UK, Australia, NZ only | Global, focus France and Francophonie |

-| Compliance standards | GAAP, FASB ASC 958, OMB, Form 990 | EU, AFD, ECHO, SDC, Sida |
+| Compliance standards | GAAP, FASB ASC 958, OMB, Form 990 (US) | EU, AFD, ECHO, SDC, Sida |

-| European donor reporting | Custom reports to develop | Automatic generation, native formats |
+| European donor reporting | Must be built from scratch | Automatic generation, native formats |

-| Workflows | SuiteFlow (powerful, technical) | Native NGO, configurable without code |
+| NGO purchasing workflows | Custom build (SuiteFlow) | Native, configurable without code |

 | Electronic signature | Via third-party integration | Natively integrated |

-| Implementation duration | 3 to 6 months (international NGO) | Rapid deployment, weeks |
+| Implementation duration | 3 to 6 months (international NGO) | Rapid deployment, in weeks |

-| Total cost (3 years, 30 users) | 100,000 – 200,000 euros (with Social Impact) | Significantly lower |
+| Total cost (3 years, 30 users) | 100,000 – 200,000 € — prohibitively expensive | Significantly lower |

 | Hosting | Oracle Cloud (global data centers) | Cloud, hosted in France |